 In this example, if you bet on the New York Islanders at +110, then for every $100 that you wager, you’ll win an additional $110.
 On the other hand, if you bet on the Philadelphia Flyers at -130, then for every $130 that you wager, you’ll win an additional $100.

 Puck line bets in hockey are a type of spread bet involving a favorite and an underdog.
 The favorite must win by two or more goals for your bet to be successful, as they are assigned a -1.5 goal puck line.
 This is a way for bookmakers to even up the game and give closer odds for the teams involved.

 For example, if the favored team is the Colorado Avalanche and they are given the -1.5 puck line against the Minnesota Wild, they would need to win by two or more goals in order for a wager on them to pay off.
 If the Avalanche win 4-2, a bet on them with the -1.5 puck line would be successful.

 NHL Totals (Over/Under) Bets

-For example, let’s say that the total for a game between the New York Rangers and the Detroit Red Wings is set at 5.5 goals.
-If you bet that the combined score will be “over”, then you are predicting that there will be six or more total goals scored in the game.
-On the other hand, if you bet that it will be “under”, then you are predicting that there will be five or fewer total goals scored in the game.
+For example, let’s say that the total for a game between the Toronto Maple Leafs and the Montreal Canadiens is set at 6.5 goals.
+If you bet that the combined score will be “over”, then you are predicting that there will be seven or more total goals scored in the game.
+On the other hand, if you bet that it will be “under”, then you are predicting that there will be six or fewer total goals scored in the game.

 NHL Parlay Bets

-Parlay bets in hockey involve combining multiple wagers into one larger bet.
-If any of the individual bets that you’ve included in the parlay loses, then your entire wager will be lost as well.
+Parlay bets in hockey combine multiple wagers into one larger bet.
+If any individual bet within the parlay fails, the entire wager is lost.
+Parlay bets can yield larger payouts but entail higher risk.

 For example, let’s say that you decide to make a parlay bet on the following three games: